popoff/responsive-hdr-ftr/README.md

-# Responsive header and footer template for online community website based on Botstrap 4.
+# Responsive header and footer template for the online community website based on Bootstrap 4.